A male-presenting person helps several students at a table in a classroom.

 We are driven by a vision of all children and adults as self-aware, caring, responsible, engaged, and lifelong learners who work together to achieve their goals.
 SEL can be a powerful lever for creating caring, just, inclusive, and healthy schools that support all young people.

 The majority of students, teachers, and families agree: SEL belongs in schools.
 But when it is co-opted by political agendas, students risk losing out on an education that will help them succeed in school and in life.
-Now is the time for brave thinkers and tireless doers to speak up for SEL.
+Now is the time for brave thinkers and tireless doers to champion SEL.

 How does SEL connect to…